r-neal-kelly/nkr/README.md

+[blank]: blank

 # nkr
-A static 64 and 32 bit C++20 library providing powerfully generic types, versatile traits and interfaces, and a set of comprehensive test suites.
-Currently for Windows, with future plans to expand to Linux.
+A static 64 and 32 bit C++20 library providing powerfully generic types, versatile traits and interfaces, and a formal meta-programming language to dynamically define C++20 concepts in-place with arbitrary constraints and arbitrary precision. nkr comes with a robust and comprehensive set of test suites to ensure correctness and performance, as well as an all-encompassing set of documentation to guarantee understanding and usability.
+Currently available for Windows with future plans for a port to Linux.

 ## Why Use nkr?
 Hindsight is always 20/20.
 The stalwart standard C++ library is an impressive feat that's taken decades to create.
 But in that time many design choices were made that negatively impact its usability to this day.
 We have the opportunity to reflect and make changes to that design by providing: